ms1963/CollatzLibrary/README.md

 Unfortunately, nobody was able to prove or disprove this assumption so far.
 It might even be the case that we can never prove the assumption.
-According to Turing and Gödel there must be some problems trhat fall into this category.
+According to Turing and Gödel there must be some problems that fall into this category.

 Since I am fascinated by the Collatz assumption, I built my own Python library to study Collatz sequenzes from different angles using different views.
 I am providing this library